Gargantua: Genealogy, birth, first name

-The narrator traces Gargantua's genealogy using an abalone-bark manuscript found by a peasant.
+The narrator traces Gargantua's genealogy via an abalone-bark manuscript found by a peasant.
 As with Pantagruel, the tendency of nobles to invent prestigious ancestors for themselves, or of historians to trace royal lineages back to the earliest times, is mocked: “Et pour vous donner à entendre moy qui parle, je cuyde que soye descendu de quelque riche roy ou prince au temps jadis”.
 Rabelais' target here is Lemaire de Belges, who asserts in his Chroniques that the Franks are descended from the Trojans.

 In the second chapter, a poem entitled Les franfreluches antidotées appears as a fragmentary and obscure text added at the end of the fictitious manuscript, which the narrator claims to have supplied out of “reverence for antiquaille”.
 This chapter still resists interpretation, despite its obvious references to the political news of the time.
 Barely comprehensible stanzas refer to the Diet of Nuremberg, the repression of heretics, or the Peace of the Ladies, with Marguerite of Austria, Charles V's aunt, pejoratively referred to as Penthesilea, Queen of the Amazons.

 Gargantua was born, after an eleven-month pregnancy, of the union of Grangousier and Gargamelle, daughter of the king of the Parpaillons, during a sumptuous banquet at which the guests made incoherent remarks.
 Gargantua is born strangely.
 After Gargamelle eats too much tripe, she is given an astringent that causes Gargantua to be born through his left ear, enabling Rabelais to describe Gargantua's entire journey through his mother's body.
 He then immediately calls for a drink.
 This obstetrical fiction, which blends technical medical vocabulary (“cotyledons of the womb”) and trivial expressions, plays with the scientific knowledge of the time, with the abundant discharge of the birth announcing a risk of miscarriage.
 It also evokes a popular legend according to which Jesus Christ came out of his mother's ear upon hearing the words of the angel Gabriel.
 His father, on discovering his son crying out for a drink, exclaims: “How big you are!
 This is why the child is christened “Gargantua”.
 It took the milk of no less than 17,913 cows to feed him.

 The description of the giant's clothing, with its excessive and sometimes outrageous character, makes a mockery of the epic motif of the hero's equipment.
 It dwells on the absurd detail of a fly, at the time a pocket attached to the top of the boots.
 Described as a cornucopia and set with emeralds, the symbol of Venus according to Pierio Valeriano Bolzano, celebrates reproductive power.
 Likewise, the hat's feather refers to Christian charity.
 Behind the profusion and materials required for the giant's attire, the ornament represents a set of humanist and religious ideals.
 Gargantua is dressed in white and blue, the two colors of his father's coat of arms.
 The narrator is polemical about the symbolism of colors since ancient times.
 He asserts that white symbolizes joy and blue celestial realities.